This article was updated on August 5, 2018.

 Talent agility — or the ability to juggle workforce needs to continuously replenish organizational skills and expertise — is a vital characteristic for organizations that want to remain competitive in a tight job market.
 The workplace and the business world are continually changing, and businesses regularly need new skills and expertise to build or maintain success.
 For most organizations, that is contingent on having workers who possess the requisite skills and expertise.

 As a result, to stay competitive, most organizations must consistently add new people with specialized skills or continually train existing employees to develop new skills.
-But employees today want to work wherever and however they want, according to the ADP® Research Institute report, The Evolution of Work: The Changing Nature of the Global Workforce.
+But employees today want to work wherever and however they want, according to the ADP Research Institute® (ADP RI) report, The Evolution of Work: The Changing Nature of the Global Workplace.
 In response, employers should look to make it easier for them to work flexibly and take international assignments, which can also fulfill younger workers' desire to experience new and different places.

 Savvy employers are constantly working to balance the changing needs of employees, along with the workforce and competencies needed by their organizations.